psas/gps/docs/README.md

 # GPS Signal Overview

 The goal of the receiver at this stage is to obtain a pseudorange, the receivers location on the Earth.
 This is possible by listening to the GPS satellite network, which continuously transmits the position and time of a data frame transmission.
-Using this information, the reciever can find the distance between itself, and at least 4 satellites to triangulate its location.
+Using this information, the receiver can find the distance between itself, and at least 4 satellites to triangulate its location.

 ## Data